sgjava/ubuntu-mini/README.md

 You will need to identify your hardware since even the same brand names may have different chipsets.
 To be safe ask the vendor before buying if possible.
-I've personally only tested the MK808.
+I've personally only tested the MK808 and MK-802IV with 8188eu.
+In theory, this should work on any ARM device that can boot a Linux kernel and mount the root file system.

 **You assume all the risks that come with flashing an Android device.
 It's very painless and hard to screw up, but if you do brick your Mini PC you are on your